linas/learn-experiments-en/run-13/README.md

 * `r3-mpg-marg.rdb` -- A "badly-trimmed" dataset, but for which we report stats if the agi-22 article.

+* `run-1-t123-clean-1-1-1.rdb` is a copy of run-1-t123-tsup-1-1-1.rdb
+     with exhaustive trimming applied to (w,d pairs).
+The cleanup:
+     (cleanup-gram-dataset cset-stars)
+     This results in only 7K words in the dataset!
+Which means that
+     - The marginals are for the earlier, untrimmed dataset
+     - The word-pair MI is for the full, untrimmed dataset.
+     Still takes 20 mins to load, and 13.6 GB
+     Because I guess lots of low-quality MI pairs ...

+* `r13-all-in-one.rdb` -- copy of r14-sim200.rdb which has word-sims
+     for the top-200 word-pairs.
+It also has the following stuff:
+     -- Word pairs, from long ago.
+These are trimmed to remove all word-pairs with MI of one or less.
+     -- word-pair MI that are appropriate, prior to this trim.
+     -- word-disjunct pairs, with chap marginals on them.

 Notes
 -----
 Pair-count histograms